MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

       CADDY_GLOBAL_OPTIONS: auto_https off
 ```

-3. Also in `compose.override.yaml`, add `!override` to php `ports` to override the current configuration and add your own based on what your reverse proxy needs:
+3. Also in `compose.override.yaml`, add `!override` to your php `ports` to override the current configuration and add your own based on what your reverse proxy needs:

 ```yaml
 services: